 As a final example to scare you straight, you simply may not have the necessary understanding to use the resources around you.
 Case in point, you may find yourself in unfamiliar territory and you won't know which local plants are safe to eat.
 Plant identification can be difficult enough in your normal stomping grounds.
 Add in the stress of a survival event, a strange environment and a splash of desperation, and you have a recipe for disaster.
 This idea of a wilderness that's always filled with high-calorie plant food is nothing more than wishful thinking.

-If you find yourself in a survival situation with only wild food as a source of sustenance, don’t give up!
-This scenario is survivable, if you’re not too squeamish.
-Here’s what you can do to survive on wild foods.
+If you find yourself in a survival situation with only wild food as a source of sustenance, don't give up!
+And don't fall prey to a foraging myth!
+This scenario is survivable, if you're not too squeamish.
+Here's what you can do to survive on wild foods.

 Focus On Calories: Whether you're trying to live on plants, animals, or a blend of both, focus on collecting safe high-calorie foods.
 Make a positive identification of edible tree nuts, starchy roots, and nutritious berries, then collect as many of those calorie dense foods as possible.
 And maybe don't worry so much about collecting wild edible plants for teas and salads.
 These may taste delicious and provide vitamins and minerals, but they are never going to provide high calories.